Nathaniel-Aponte/EECS40SuperMario/README.md

 We added arrows.

 ## Addtional
-* When lost all of lives you must quit app and restart it.
+* When lost all of lives or win the game you must quit app and restart it.
 * Some bugs with changing forms of mario usally jumping to the left fixes it
 * Some bugs when colliding with objects
+*To change levels, mario must jump and hit the top of the flag.